danrspencer/rosalynspencer/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "Recent Publications"
+title = "Book"
-subtitle = "Some publications i have recently published"
+subtitle = "WHY I STARTED A SMALL SCHOOL"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.